qutip/qutip/doc/guide/dynamics/dynamics-floquet.rst

 >>> def noise_spectrum(omega):
 >>>     return 0.5 * gamma1 * omega/(2*pi)

-The other parameters are similar to the :func:`qutip.mesolve` and :func:`qutip.mcsolve`, and the same format for the return value is used :class:`qutip.Odedata`.
+The other parameters are similar to the :func:`qutip.mesolve` and :func:`qutip.mcsolve`, and the same format for the return value is used :class:`qutip.solver.Result`.
 The following example extends the example studied above, and uses :func:`qutip.floquet.fmmesolve` to introduce dissipation into the calculation

 .. plot:: guide/scripts/floquet_ex3.py
    :width: 4.0in